dv-lse/fdi-patent-innovate/data/narrative.md

 These investments are called Foreign Direct Investments (FDIs) and In 2015 they amounted to 1.8 trillion US dollars [1]. or the equivalent of Italy’s Gross Domestic Product [2].

-The most important investments in 2014 are shown on the globe.

 [1]: http://unctad.org/en/pages/PublicationWebflyer.aspx?publicationid=1555 "UNCTAD 2016"

 [2]: https://www.imf.org/external/pubs/ft/weo/2016/01/weodata/download.aspx "GDP estimates in 2016, IMF World Economic Outlook Database"